simonesinagra/casting-agency-api/backend/README.md

 - **Permissions**:
   - Inherits all permissions of the **Casting Assistant** role.
-  - Add a new actor to the database.
+  - `post:actors`: Add a new actor to the database.
-  - Delete an existing actor from the database.
+  - `delete:actors`: Delete an existing actor from the database.
-  - Modify details of existing actors (e.g., update name, age, gender).
+  - `patch:actors`: Modify details of existing actors (e.g., update name, age, gender).
-  - Modify details of existing movies (e.g., update title, release date).
+  - `patch:movies`: Modify details of existing movies (e.g., update title, release date).

 - **Use Case**: This role is suitable for someone responsible for managing the actors and their assignments to different movies.
 For example, this could be a casting director or a member of the production team who needs to maintain the actor's records and update movie information.